Vercel Edge Middleware

 Bring middleware to production in a controlled sequence rather than shipping it straight to main:

-middleware.tsand define the tightestmatcherthat still covers your routes.
-A loose matcher invokes the function on assets you never meant to touch and inflates both latency and invocation count. - Validate locally.
-Run
+1. Author and scope.
+Write middleware.ts and define the tightest matcher that still covers your routes.
+A loose matcher invokes the function on assets you never meant to touch and inflates both latency and invocation count.

 # Stream real-time edge logs for the current production deployment